akiranishii/rnaseq-pipeline/README.md

 * Images for visualization of directions
 * File prep and github usage steps
 * Detailed explanation of steps
-* Description of output files
+* Description of output files/how to access

 ## Helpful links and resources